ToC

 Leaving your company is often a bittersweet experience.
 Because your employer has spent time, money, and resources to help you grow, remember to thank them for their efforts and wish them well in the future.

-Consider mentioning a key skill you’ve picked up or work experience you’ve gained from working with the company to make your letter of resignation more personal.
+Mentioning a key skill you’ve picked up or work experience you’ve gained from working with the company will make your letter of resignation more personal.

 6. Provide your contact information (again) and sign off